Cobresun/fleet-android/README.md

-# fleet-android
+# quiknote-android
-Android client for project code name Fleet
+Android client for quiknote